DOE-ICoM/Torrent.jl/README.md

 ### Point Source Fluxes

 Torrent also has an ability to utilize point source data as might be gleaned, for example, from the National Water Model output or use cases where hydrographs may be defined at one or a limited number of locations.
 These hydrographs may be supplied in the form of a CSV file.
 The first column should denote the Y-location of the source (e.g. latitude), the second column the X-location of the source (e.g. longitude).
 The remaining columns in each row, the third and beyond, should then represent a time series of the lateral influx of    precipitation at that location in m^3/s.
-The CSV file is not expected to contain a header row.
+The CSV file should not contain a header row.
+The configuration elements required for this type of source boundary condition are:

 ```json
   "rain-nwm": {